Banner

 Learn the safe way to wear contact lenses and prevent infection.

-Some causes of infection include:
+Common causes of contact lens-related infections include:

-• Overusing extended-wear lenses
+• Prolonged use of extended-wear lenses

-• Sleeping in your contact lenses
+• Sleeping while wearing contact lenses

-• Bacteria, fungi, or parasites
+• Exposure to bacteria, fungi, or parasites

 Preventing Contact Lens Infections

-Follow your eye doctor’s instructions to properly wear, clean and store your contact lenses.
-If you do have signs of infection, it’s important to see your doctor to prevent complications.
-Sterling Vision includes experienced optometrists, ophthalmologists, and other specialists capable of delivering effective treatments for a variety of eye conditions.
-To schedule an appointment with us, call 541-262-0597 or schedule online.
+If you notice any signs of infection, it’s essential to consult your eye doctor promptly to prevent potential complications.
+At Sterling Vision, our team of experienced optometrists, ophthalmologists, and specialists is well-equipped to provide effective treatments for various eye conditions.
+To schedule an appointment with us, please call 541-342-2201 or schedule online.